CBD during home quarantine - 3 of the most common uses.

 We are living in strange times.
 Due to the novel COVID19 virus that is plaguing the world, most people in the United States live in a state or town that has some form of stay at home, or shelter at home order.

-People are turning to CBD oil and products to help alleviate some health issues, including CBD for anxiety, sleep and pain.
+People are turning to CBD oil and products to help alleviate some health issues, including CBD for stress, insomnia and discomfort.
 Especially because of how easy it is to buy CBD online.

 But does CBD actually work?

 - Gyms, parks and outdoor venues are closed.